bhdicaire/dataLossPrevention/README.md

 I wasn't happy with the provided bundle of fake files to test my DLP policies.
 They were either too simple or [not localized for my use case](dataSets/README.md#Localization).

-Friend don’t let friends test the effectiveness of DLP solution with production data.
+Friend don’t let friends test the effectiveness of a DLP solution with production data.
 You need _realistic test data_ in several formats such as CSV, JSON, SQL, TXT, and Excel to make sure your DLP Policies are working correctly especially after a significant change.

 ## Datasets